Child Custody Mediation

 Speak with an Attorney Today

 Reaching custody agreements is almost never simple.
 However, it does not have to become a legal battle.
-With the help of a mediator, you and your child's other parent can reach an agreement that serves your child's best interests without having to engage in a lengthier, more expensive process.
-If you would like to learn more about how a mediator can help you achieve a custody agreement, call our East Brunswick office at (732) 418-9772 or Freehold location at (732) 637-5044.
+With the help of a mediator, you and your child’s other parent can reach an agreement that serves your child’s best interests without having to engage in a lengthier, more expensive process.
+If you would like to learn more about how a mediator can help you achieve a custody agreement, call our East Brunswick office at (732) 418-9772.
 You can also submit an inquiry online.